-1. Food Safety Modernization Act (FSMA) Compliance
+1. Maintaining Food Safety Modernization Act (FSMA) Compliance

 The passage of the Food Safety Modernization Act in 2011 marked a new era for the food industry.
 As the first piece of federal legislation on food safety since 1938, it gave the U.S. Food and Drug Administration (FDA) increased authority to regulate the way foods are grown, harvested and processed, with particular emphasis on prevention of foodborne illnesses.

 As of January 2, 2018, sites with existing SQF certification will be required to upgrade their systems to meet the requirements outlined in the new edition of the SQF code.
 One of the key pieces to this code as it relates to the loading dock is to make sure docks “shall be designed to protect product during loading and unloading.”

-3. Food Integrity
+3. Food Integrity In Any Environment

 Make sure your facility manager is diligent on having the right equipment, particularly interior freezer/cooler doors, dock doors, seals and shelters for the loading dock and air circulation systems such as HVLS fans.
-Proper equipment maintenance will also help reduce product integrity issues as it relates to damaged or heavily used facility equipment that may not be preforming at its peak efficiency.
+Proper equipment maintenance will also help reduce product integrity issues as it relates to damaged or heavily used facility equipment that may not be performing at its peak efficiency.

-4. Food Tampering and Defense
+4. Theft, Food Tampering, and Defense